Candidate FAQ

 After you register, we keep your profile until we find a job that matches your skills.
 When a suitable opportunity comes up, our team will contact you to connect you with the employer.

 The hiring process is managed by employers based on their needs.
 If your profile fits a job they posted, they will decide the timeline for hiring.
 We are here to help connect you and provide support along the way.
-Once we find a job for you, we will reach out quickly.
+Once we find a job for you, we will reach out promptly.

 -